-Since not all of the uniform act/rules are recommended for adoption, the numbering of the proposed sections does not match the uniform act in some instances (see comments to each section).
-In addition, section 5 of the uniform act is incorporated into three separate sections in the proposed act (sections 5, 6, and 7) for ease of understanding.
-Section 4 of the uniform act (included below as section 4) and section 20 of the uniform act (included below as section 14) are modified to comport with the requirements of Ethics Opinion 699 and the role of our judiciary.
-Section 17 of the uniform act, pertaining to a privilege against disclosure for collaborative law communications, is now section 11 in the proposed act.
+Since not all of the uniform act/rules are recommended for adoption, the numbering of the proposed sections does not match the uniform act in some instances (see the comments to each section).
+Section 5 of the uniform act is incorporated into three separate sections in the proposed act (Sections 5, 6, and 7), and Sections 4 (Section 4 below) and 20 (Section 14 below) of the uniform act were modified to comport with Ethics Opinion 699 and to address the role of the New Jersey judiciary.

-It is further respectfully suggested that -- should the proposed act be adopted by the Legislature-- the New Jersey Supreme Court also consider implementing additional court rules that would impose upon collaborative lawyers certain affirmative responsibilities before a prospective party signs a collaborative law participation agreement.
-Although the Commission defers to the court as to the appropriateness of any proposed rules, consistent with the uniform law, such rules might include:
+It is respectfully suggested that - if the proposed act is adopted by the Legislature - the New Jersey Supreme Court may wish to consider implementing additional court rules to impose affirmative responsibilities upon collaborative lawyers.
+The Commission defers to the Court as to the propriety of any such rules, but encourages consideration of provisions contained in the uniform act, but left out of this Report as explained above, including the following:

-1. Requiring the lawyer to determine, prior to the signing of a collaborative law participation agreement, whether the lawyer reasonably believes the collaborative law process is appropriate for the prospective client's family law dispute, and further requiring the lawyer to provide information to the prospective client that the lawyer reasonably believes is sufficient for the client to make an informed decision about the material benefits and risks of a collaborative law process as compared to the material benefits and risks of other reasonably available alternatives for resolution of the dispute, such as litigation, mediation, arbitration or expert evaluation.
-These factors include the lack of formal discovery in a collaborative law approach (as is also the case with mediation outside of litigation) and the attorney's limited representation of a party in the collaborative matter.
-This is consistent with Rule/Section 14 (1) and (2) of the UCLR/A.
+1. A requirement that the lawyer determine, prior to the signing of a collaborative law participation agreement, whether the lawyer reasonably believes the collaborative law process is appropriate for the prospective client's family law dispute, and further requiring the lawyer to provide information to the prospective client that the lawyer reasonably believes is sufficient for the client to make an informed decision about the material benefits and risks of a collaborative law process as compared to the material benefits and risks of other reasonably available alternatives for resolution of the dispute, such as litigation, mediation, arbitration or expert evaluation.
+These factors include the lack of formal discovery in a collaborative law approach (as is also the case with mediation outside of litigation) and the attorney's limited representation of a party in the collaborative matter (Rule/Section 14 (1) and (2) of the UCLR/A).

-2. Requiring the lawyer to advise the prospective client that the collaborative law process will terminate if after signing a collaborative law participation agreement, the client, or the other party to the dispute, initiates a proceeding or seeks tribunal intervention in a pending proceeding related to the collaborative matter, other than to incorporate the terms of the settlement of the dispute into a final order of the court.
-This is consistent with Rule/Section 14 (3) of the UCLR/A.
+2. A requirement that the lawyer advise the prospective client that the collaborative law process will terminate if after signing a collaborative law participation agreement, the client, or the other party to the dispute, initiates a proceeding or seeks tribunal intervention in a pending proceeding related to the collaborative matter, other than to incorporate the terms of the settlement of the dispute into a final order of the court (Rule/Section 14 (3) of the UCLR/A).

-3. Requiring the lawyer to make a reasonable inquiry, and to continually assess throughout the collaborative process, whether the prospective party has a history of a coercive or violent relationship with another prospective party.
-If the lawyer reasonably believes this to be the case, the lawyer may not begin or continue a collaborative law process unless (a) the party or the prospective party requests beginning or continuing a collaborative law process; and (b) the collaborative lawyer reasonably believes that the safety of the party or prospective party can be protected adequately during a collaborative law process.
-This is consistent with Rule/Section 15 of the UCLR/A.
+3. A requirement that the lawyer make a reasonable inquiry, and to assess throughout the collaborative process, whether the prospective party has a history of a coercive or violent relationship with another prospective party.
+If the lawyer reasonably believes this to be the case, the lawyer may not begin or continue a collaborative law process unless (a) the party or the prospective party request beginning or continuing a collaborative law process; and (b) the collaborative lawyer reasonably believes that the safety of the party or prospective party can be protected adequately during a collaborative law process (Rule/Section 15 of the UCLR/A).